 Anxiety is often reported on in relation to its effects on our mental health, but how often do we consider that anxiety could be a precursor to illness and chronic disease?

 According to health practitioners, anxiousness is the ‘canary in the coalmine’ for many of our health conditions.

-Lismore Naturopath Zoe Sherrin said that she is seeing an increasing number of people with various complex conditions who are reporting a similar issue: “Anxiety is usually a common factor.
+A Naturopath commented that she is seeing an increasing number of people with various complex conditions who are reporting a similar issue: “Anxiety is usually a common factor.
 I see all types of presentations in clinic such as adrenal exhaustion, thyroid conditions, high cholesterol, osteoporosis and so on.
 More often than not the person has been operating in a consistent state of anxiousness in the years leading up to the ill condition.
 The anxiousness may not be necessarily overt, but a consistent low-grade stimulation of the nervous system.”

 Anxiety has many faces; one aspect of anxiety can be the stress caused from expectations one does not feel equipped to meet – eg. students under exam pressure, relationship issues, work stress, financial pressure, the pressure to provide for a family.
 Many women suffer a constant low-level anxiety as they try to fill the many roles they have taken on – being the good mother, working woman and friend.
 Negative self-talk can be a big factor.